 Bruce Turner was my youth pastor in the early 1970s.
-Bruce played a very important part in my life, from my profession of faith in Christ to my call to the ministry.
-I have published this letter before.
+Bruce played a very influential part in my life, from my profession of faith in Christ to my call to the ministry.
+I originally published this letter in 2014.
 As with the previous letters I have posted, I want this letter to be a part of the historical narrative of my life.

 I see you found my blog.
 I am sure the current state of my “soul” troubles you.
 My “spiritual” condition troubles many as they try to wrap their theological minds around my twenty-five years in the ministry and my present atheistic views.

 I plan to address the comment you left at the end of the letter, but before I do so I want to talk about the relationship you and I had and the influence you had on my life.

 You came to Trinity Baptist Church in Findlay, Ohio, fresh out of Baptist Bible College.
 Trinity was looking to hire a full-time youth pastor and you were the one they hired.
 You joined the staff of a busy, growing Independent Fundamentalist Baptist (IFB) church.

 You were there when I put my faith and trust in Jesus.
 You were there when I was called to preach.
 You helped me prepare my first sermon (2 Corinthians 5:20).
 You and I worked a bus route together and went out on visitation.

 My parents had recently divorced and you became a surrogate father to me.
 When my Dad remarried and moved us to Arizona I was devastated.
 In a few months, I returned to Ohio, and in the late summer of 1973, I moved from Bryan to Findlay.

 You helped me find a place to live, first with Bob and Bonnie Bolander, and then with Gladys Canterbury.
 For almost a year I went to school, worked a job at Bill Knapp’s, and immersed myself in the ministry of Trinity Baptist Church.
 You were there to guide me every step of the way.